brenden86/miami-shoes/README.md

 - Basic networking

 ## INSTALLATION
 Docker is required to run this app locally.
-If you would like to see a demo at a public link (without installing docker), please [send me a message](mailto:brenden.koenigsman@gmail.com).
+This site is now also hosted publicly at [http://srv503876.hstgr.cloud/](http://srv503876.hstgr.cloud/)

 After cloning repo: